hobb7t/home-appliance_repairs/README.md

-Greetings fellow git'ers
+Greetings, fellow Git enthusiasts,

-I started this Git as I jumped into a new career path as a home appliances technician.
-My previous experience and degree with computer systems, networks and applications, robotics and homelab equipment seems pretty useful, but there are tons of stuff to be learned yet :)
+I embarked on this Git journey as I ventured into a fresh career path as a home appliances technician.
-Many times I struggle with some specific devices which become a pain, since their boards (yeap, more electronic parts, more chances for faulty ones) may be faulty and there is no way to find any schematics or support to fix 'em.
-I though that it is going to be a great addition for anyone who may stuck in such situation, by the time I will add different devices that I do believe they worth to be shared here (since I will need help to fix them)
-Feel free to enjoy all the information and also share your thoughts and experiences
+My previous expertise and academic background in computer systems, networks, applications, robotics, and homelab equipment have proven quite valuable.
+Nevertheless, there's a wealth of knowledge yet to be acquired.

+Many times, I find myself grappling with the intricacies of specific devices, particularly those with finicky electronic components.
+These devices can be a real headache, especially when their circuitry is awry, and the lack of available schematics or support compounds the challenge.

+I envisioned this repository as a valuable resource for anyone encountering such dilemmas.
+As I encounter and address various devices, I plan to share my insights here, believing that they are worth disseminating.
+Furthermore, I welcome you all to partake in this repository, to glean knowledge and share your own thoughts and experiences.
+Together, we can build a community that thrives on shared expertise.